 The majority of reviews are currently taking place online via MS Teams.
 You are able to request a traditional face-to-face review, but this may delay the date of your review until social distancing measures are relaxed.

 For CEng and IEng candidates, the report needs to be up to 5,000 words long.
-I would recommend having less words rather than exceed the word count.
+I would recommend having fewer words rather than exceed the word count.
 If you are struggling to demonstrate that you have achieved the attributes within the word count, then this puts a bad mark against the Interpersonal Skills and Communication attribute!

 Outline your responsibilities and experience gained against each attribute and discuss the background to the project, decisions that you have made, problems that you have overcome and what you have learned.
 For CEng candidates, demonstrate how you have taken the lead on your projects.

 I would recommend using only one or two projects in your report and make sure you add tables, organograms, photos, graphs and infographics just to break the page up.
 No-one wants to read pages of just text!